celo-org/developer-tooling/packages/docs/command-line-interface/exchange.md

 ## `celocli exchange:show`

-Show the current exchange rates offered by the Exchange
+Show the current exchange rates offered by the Broker

 ```
 USAGE